Self-Stabilizing Repeated Balls-into-Bins: Self-Stabilization of repeated balls into bins

-In the \tetris\ process, the random variables indicating the number of balls ending up in a bin in different rounds are i.i.d. binomial.
+We begin by observing that in the \tetris\ process, the random variables indicating the number of balls ending up in a bin in different rounds are i.i.d. binomial.
 This fact is extremely useful to give upper bounds on the load of the bins, as we do in the next simple lemma, that will be used to prove self-stabilization of the original process.

-\begin{lemma} From any initial configuration, in the \tetris\ process every bin will be empty at least once within $5 n$ rounds w.h.p. \end{lemma} \proof Let $u \in [n]$ be a bin with $k \leqslant n$ balls in the initial configuration.
+\begin{lemma} From any initial configuration, in the \tetris\ process every bin will be empty at least once within $5 n$ rounds, w.h.p. \end{lemma} \proof Let $u \in [n]$ be a bin with $k \leqslant n$ balls in the initial configuration.
 For $t \in\{ 1, \dots, 5n\}$ let $Y_t$ be the random variable indicating the number of new balls ending up in bin $u$ at round $t$.
-Notice that in the \tetris\ process $Y_1, \dots, Y_{5n}$ are i.i.d. $Bin\left((3/4)n, \, 1/n \right)$ hence $\Expec{}{Y_1 + \cdots + Y_{5n}} = (15/4) n$ and by applying Chernoff bound~(\ref{CB:uppertail}) with $\delta = 1/15$ we get
+Notice that in the \tetris\ process $Y_1, \dots, Y_{5n}$ are i.i.d. $B\left((3/4)n, \, 1/n \right)$ hence $\Expec{}{Y_1 + \cdots + Y_{5n}} = (15/4) n$ and by applying Chernoff bound~(\ref {CB:uppertail}) with $\delta = 1/15$ we get

-where $\alpha = 1/(665)$.
+where $\alpha = 1/(180)$.

 Now let $\mathcal{E}_u$ be the event \emph{``Bin $u$ will be non-empty for all the $5n$ rounds''}.
 Since when a bin is non-empty it looses a ball at every round, event $\mathcal{E}_u$ implies, in particular, that